hienbui9999/CasperSDKInSwift/Docs/Help.md

         public func getStateRootHash(getStateRootHashParam:GetStateRootHashParam)
 ```

+#### 2. Input & Output:

-#### 2. Input: GetStateRootHashParam object, which consist of a BlockIdentifier enum object, with value of either .Hash(String) or Height(UInt64) or None (if send method without any parameter to get the latest state_root_hash)
+Input: GetStateRootHashParam object, which consist of a BlockIdentifier enum object, with value of either .Hash(String) or Height(UInt64) or None (if send method without any parameter to get the latest state_root_hash)

+Base on the input, the folowing output is possible:

+- input: Hash(block_hash) with correct block_hash of a block, output: the state root hash of the block with the specific hash of the input

+- input: Hash(block_hash) with wrong block_hash or non-exist block_hash, output: the state root hash of the latest block

+- input: Height(block_height) with correct block_height, output: the state root hash of the block with the specific height of the input

+- input: Height(block_height) with wrong block_height, such as the value is too big: Error is thrown of type: block not found.

 #### 3. Method flow detail: